intel/inference-model-manager/docs/platform_user_guide.md

 ## Listing the models

-Platform user can list names of models by using GET API request on `https://<management-api-address>/tenants/{tenant-name}/models` address.
+Platform user can list model names using GET API request on `https://<management-api-address>/tenants/{tenant-name}/models` address.